KL Yong earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 More commonly referred to as Kōbō-Daishi (弘法大師, the master who propagated Buddhist doctrine), the founder of the Shingon Branch of Japanese Buddhism is widely considered the most important historical Japanese religious leader.

 In his 30s, he visited China, during which he received esoteric initiation from the Chinese Master Huiguo.
 Following Kukai’s return to Japan, he was notably involved in several significant public projects.
-Other than the important appointment of administrative head of Todai-ji i.e. the Office of Priestly affairs, Kukai oversaw the construction of Kyoto’s Tō-ji and the restoration of the Manno Reservoir.
+These include being appointed the administrative head of Todai-ji i.e. the Office of Priestly Affairs, overseeing the construction of Kyoto’s Tō-ji, and managing the restoration of the Manno Reservoir.

 3. Saichō (最澄), Ad 767–822